WD 1145+017: Planetary system

 The supposed planetesimal, WD 1145+017 b, with a 4.5 hour orbit, is being ripped apart by the star and is a remnant of the former planetary system that the star hosted before becoming a white dwarf.
 It is the first observation of a planetary object being shredded by a white dwarf.
 Several other large pieces have been seen in orbit as well.
 All the various larger pieces have orbits of 4.5 to 4.9 hours.
 Rocky material is raining down onto the star, and showing up in the star's spectrum.
 The system was detected by the Kepler space telescope in its extended K2 mission.
 Though the system was not a target of interest, it was within the field of view of observing sessions, and analysis of the observed data revealed the system.

 An excess of infrared radiation indicates that there is a dusty disk with a temperature of 1150 K. Supporting observational data, along with data from the Chandra X-ray Observatory, were also found related to dust debris orbiting WD 1145+017.

 Similar systems

-In September 2020, astronomers reported the discovery, for the first time, of a very massive Jupiter-sized planet, named WD 1856 b, closely orbiting, every 36 hours, a tiny white dwarf star, named WD 1856+534, a left-over remnant of an earlier much larger sun-like star.
-This WD 1856 system is similar to the WD 1145+017 system.
+In September 2020, astronomers reported the discovery, for the first time, of a very massive Jupiter-sized planet, named WD 1856+534 b, closely orbiting, every 36 hours, a tiny white dwarf star, named WD 1856+534, a left-over remnant of an earlier much larger Sun-like star.
+This is the first true planet observed to transit a white dwarf, as opposed to the planetesimals transiting WD 1145+017.